 Fuel card programs should take advantage of all the controls, tools and alerts available.
-The P-Fleet CFN card provides industry-leading security and alerts, allowing you to stay informed and protected as your drivers conduct their business.
-To help managers optimize their programs, we have created this comprehensive guide covering all the controls the Commercial Fueling Network has to offer, as well as the best ways to utilize them.
+The CFN controls and alerts available via the P-Fleet program allow you to stay informed and protected as your drivers conduct their business.
+To help managers optimize their programs, we have created this comprehensive guide covering all the controls the CFN card has to offer, as well as the best ways to utilize them.

 Being able to set up individual PIN numbers for each driver is one of the biggest benefits of these cards, and every company should be utilizing this technology.
 When you setup your program, each driver will be able to select a 5-digit PIN number that is unique to them.
 Drivers should not use their birthdays or any other easily-identifiable numbers to prevent others from guessing their PIN.